hdmi - component video - s-video - rgbhv - rf - composite - a/v - dvi

 Locking Banana Plugs:

-We now also offer a locking banana plug; this plug (not pictured) has a tightening collar which can be used to expand the width of the banana after insertion, for an especially secure installation.
+We also offer a DIY version of our locking banana plug; this plug, shown at right, has a tightening collar which can be used to expand the width of the banana after insertion, for an especially secure installation.
+The speaker wire is fed into the rear of the plug, and the wire is then clamped in place with a pair of brass setscrews.
 As with our standard bananas, instructions for terminating these are contained on our speaker cable termination instruction page.

 Raw or Finished--Your Choice